 A key factor of influence for the below-cloud evaporation is RH below cloud base.
 When coloured by RH from the AWS, it is evident that the samples most affected by below-cloud evaporation coincide with below 90 % RH at the surface (Fig. 5b).
+The

-At 90-95 % RH, the The precipitation samples remain at non-equilibrium at 90-95 % RH and reach the origin only for above 95 % RH.
-A sensitivity study with idealized idealised simulations using BCIM (below-cloud interaction model, Graf et al., 2019) provides the coordinate system of using different drop sizes and values of RH provides lines that indicate drop-size dependent effects of RH on raindrops falling from 1500 m to the surfacewith.
-Thereby, initial conditions approximately resembling resemble the situation during Stage I and II(see details in .
+- 30 precipitation samples remain at non-equilibrium at 90-95 % RH and reach the origin only for above 95 % RH.
+A sensitivity study with idealised simulations using BCIM (below-cloud interaction model, Graf et al., 2019) using different drop sizes and values of RH provides lines that indicate drop-size dependent effects of RH on raindrops falling from 1500 m to the surface.
+Thereby, initial conditions approximately resemble the situation during Stage I and II.
 Here we use lines representing a range of drop sizes for a specific parameter value similar to a coordinate system (for details see Appendix B).
-Albeit offset by about 10-15 % from observed RH, the sensitivity study shows a clear tendency towards lower Δd with lower below-cloud RH.

-While RH is a key driver of below-cloud interaction, several other factors are also important, for example, precipitation such as rain rate.
+Albeit offset by about 10-15 % from observed RH, the sensitivity study shows a clear tendency towards lower Δd with lower below-cloud RH. - While RH is a key driver of below-cloud interaction, several other factors are also important, such as rain rate.
 The two samples with the lowest rain rates of about 0.5 mm h-1 (during Stage I) are located in the lower right quadrant of the $\Delta\delta\Delta d$ -diagram (Fig. 5c).
-Several subsequent samples with slightly higher rain rate (~ 0.9 -2.2 mm h-1) are located in the left quadrant, ranging from about -15 to -6% in Δd .
-As the rain rate of the sample further increases and the ambient air nearly saturates, the effect from below cloud below-cloud evaporation weakens.
-Samples with relatively heavy rain rates (mostly between 3 and 5 mm h-1) are found during the rest period of the event; they are located close to the zero Δd line, indicating weak influences from below cloud below-cloud interactions.
-A sensitivity analysis of the formation height parameter in the BCIM model shows weak sensitivity, that aligns horizontally along the $\Delta\delta$ axis with increasing height.
-Interestingly, this agrees with data points at the transition to Stage III when the melting layer was among the highest (Fig. 3d).

-The small precipitation rain rates are also a consequence of the below-cloud evaporation in an undersaturated environment.
+Several subsequent samples with slightly higher rain rate (~0.9-2.2 mm h-1) are located in the left quadrant, ranging from about -15 to -6 % in $\Delta d$ .
+As the rain rate of the sample further increases and the ambient air nearly saturates, - 5 the effect from below-cloud evaporation weakens.
+Samples with relatively heavy rain rates (mostly between 3 and 5 mm h-1) are found during the rest period of the event; they are located close to the zero $\Delta d$ line, indicating weak influences from belowcloud interactions.
+A sensitivity analysis of the formation height parameter in the BCIM model shows weak sensitivity, that aligns horizontally along the $\Delta \delta$ axis with increasing height.
+Interestingly, this agrees with data points at the transition to Stage III when the melting layer was among the highest (Fig. 3d). - 10 The small rain rates are also a consequence of the below-cloud evaporation in an undersaturated environment.
 This below-cloud evaporation also leads to a reduced size of precipitation droplets, characterised by the droplet mean diameter.
-In the $\Delta\delta\Delta d$ -diagram, the samples with the lowest rain rates also have a small droplet mean diameter of below 0.9 mm (Fig. 5d).
+In the ΔδΔd-diagram, the samples with the lowest rain rates also have a small droplet mean diameter of below 0.9 mm (Fig. 5d).
 There are further samples with mean diameters below 1 mm during Stage IV of the precipitation event.
-At these times, rather than being due to evaporation effects, the small drop sizes and the near-saturation conditions indicate that droplet growth may be taking place actively.
+At these times, rather than being due to evaporation effects, the small drop sizes and the near-saturation conditions indicate that droplet growth - 15 may be taking place actively.
 An analysis of the sensitivity to the temperature profile with the BCIM shows a sloping of the sensitivity from a horizontal to a diagonal orientation with warmer temperatures.
 This is in qualitative agreement with the observations during the event with surface warming continuing from Stage III through Stage IV.
-Overall, Δd appears more readily explained by RH, rain rate, and drop size.
-A possible reason is that we did not modify the background vapour profiles, which can have a strong influence on $\Delta \delta$.
+Overall, $\Delta d$ appears more readily explained by RH, rain rate, and drop size.
+A possible reason is that we did not modify the background vapour profiles, which can have a strong influence on $\Delta\delta$ .